8ctopus/php-benchmark/README.md

 Standard tests include a bunch of different tests such as `if` / `else`, `loops`, `array` operations, `math` functions, `hashes` and `files`.

-    php benchmark.php
+    php -d xdebug.mode=off benchmark.php

 ### run custom test

 Custom tests are user fined tests in the `TestsUser` class.

-- `php benchmark.php --custom TestsUser --filter ~baseline~` where filter corresponds to a regular expression matching the methods that you want to test.
+- `php -d xdebug.mode=off benchmark.php --custom TestsUser --filter ~baseline~` where filter corresponds to a regular expression matching the methods that you want to test.
 If there are exactly two tests, then the test results will be compared.

 ## examples